 This post contains affiliate links.
 You can read my disclosure policy here.

 If you have seen the movie La La Land then you have seen Angel Flight Downtown LA.
 When Ryan Gosling & Emma Stone are running around having fun in Los Angeles they board Angels Flight for a quick ride.
 At the time of filming Angels Flight was closed but they reopened it for the scene.
-After filming work began to have it permanently reopened.
+Soon after La La Land filmed there work began to have it permanently reopened.
 Earlier this fall it became available for public use again.

 The top of Angels Flight is near a little food court with a peaceful seating area.
 On my second visit to Angels Flight, I was walking from the nearby OUE Skyspace and passed through this area.
 You will need to go up the stairs and to the left to board Angels Flight from this place.

 Angels Flight is an inclined railway which takes passengers up Bunker Hill in Downtown Los Angeles.
 There are two cars that can take guests up and down the hill.
 My friends and I came from Grand Central Market across the street & rode Angels Flight to the top of Bunker Hill.
 We paid for our one-way ride when we got to the top.
 It is open every day of the year from 6:45 am until 10 pm.